[PRESSURE SERIES] MISTAKE #2: LEAVING YOUR SELF-CONFIDENCE TO CHANCE

 Confidence – it’s the linchpin to your success and how much you achieve.
 It’s what spurs you to take risks, overcome obstacles and enjoy challenges.
 It inspires others to have confidence in you and follow your lead.

 So the biggest mistake high-achievers can make with their confidence is leaving it up to chance – acting as if it’s out of their control and letting it be dictated by external circumstances.
-The board praised your proposal?
+VCs praised your pitch deck?
 Confidence rises!
 You flub the numbers in the presentation?
 Confidence falls!
 Up, down, up, down, that’s the rollercoaster approach to being on top of your game.

 GET OFF THE ROLLERCOASTER